 Afternoon programing varies by year.
 We coordinate classes offered by partners to extend the day by an hour to 1:30 pm.
-Currently we are planning on Valley Sports Camp on Mondays and Skadoodle Art Class on Fridays.
+Currently we are planning on Valley Sports Camp on Mondays.

 Weekly summer sessions for ages 2-5 will run on Tuesdays, Wednesdays, and Thursdays from 9 am to noon for $120 per week.
 Sessions will be held mostly outdoors.
-Masks will be strongly recommended.
 Register now in your Jovial Family Portal.

 In our school, children learn through discovery and child-directed play.
 We believe that an atmosphere of mutual respect encourages our children to develop emotionally and learn successfully.